🏖 OMG. Holidays! But that means eating out with my kids…

 ✔️As Nike says.
 Just do it.

 When you head off on holiday, one of the best things (except for the sun) is the opportunity to eat different foods in different ‘types’ of environments.
-Yet, often, we are reluctant to take our children to them in case they disturb the other customers, make a mess or generally won’t sit still.
+Yet, often, we are reluctant to take our children to them.
+What if they disturb the other customers, make a mess or generally won’t sit still?!

 But if not now, when?
-How will your child/ren learn how to sit at the table, make a choice from a menu, order meals, and enjoy the whole experience, if they are not exposed to it until they are much older?
+How will your child/ren learn how to sit at the table.
+Or make a choice from a menu, order meals, and enjoy the whole experience, if they are not exposed to it until they are much older?

-If your children are only experiencing restaurants where they are able to run off and play, or in fast food restaurants with mess and limited waiting time, that will be their normal – even if you don’t want it to be yours.
+Perhaps your children are only experiencing restaurants where they are able to run off and play.
+Or in fast food restaurants with mess and limited waiting time.
+If so, that will be their normal – even if you don’t want it to be yours.

 🍦 Adjust your expectations.